jvansch1/ycharts-wiki/YCharts-Project-Planning-Guide.md

 ### 4. Breakdown Sections and Estimate

 Once the project has been refined and clarified as best as it can.
 The next step is breakdown the project into logical parts so you can attempt a rough estimate with unit being "weeks".
 The term logical parts is vague on purpose since there is no one size fits all way to separate general steps in all projects.
-At the end of this step we should have a rough idea of the "parts" of the projects, their estimate in weeks and whether the work is sequential or parralel.
+At the end of this step, we should have a rough idea of the "parts" of the projects, their estimate in weeks and whether the work is sequential or parallel.

 Below is a list of ways to create these logical separations.
 These are not mutually exclusive and can be combine.